How iCloud Photos works

 - On iCloud.com, click Photos.

-- Select the photos and videos that you want to download.
+- Select the photos and videos you want to download.

 - Click download.

-Download photos and videos from your iPhone, iPad, or iPod touch
+Download photos and videos from your iPhone or iPad

 Download photos and videos from your Mac